 The Wells Fargo Indenture contains customary terms and covenants and events of default with respect to the Convertible Notes.
 If an event of default (as defined in the Wells Fargo Indenture) occurs and is continuing, the Convertible Notes Trustee by written notice to the Company, or the holders of at least 25% in aggregate principal amount of the Convertible Notes then outstanding by written notice to the Company and the Convertible Notes Trustee, may, and the Convertible Notes Trustee at the request of such holders will, declare 100% of the principal of and accrued and unpaid interest on the Convertible Notes to be due and payable.
-In the case of an event of default arising out of certain events of bankruptcy, insolvency or reorganization involving the Company or a significant subsidiary (as set forth in the Indenture), 100% of the principal of and accrued and unpaid interest on the Convertible Notes of default as of or during the years ended December 31, 2017 and 2016.
+In the case of an event of default arising out of certain events of bankruptcy, insolvency or reorganization involving the Company or a significant solidary (as set forth in the Indenture), 100% of the principal of and accrued and unpaid interest on the Convertible Notes will automatically become due and payable.
+There were no events of default as of or during the years ended December 31, 2018 and 2017.

-For the years ended December 31, 2017, 2016 and 2015, interest expense related to the Convertible Notes was \$9.2 million, \$22.7 million and \$13.7 million, respectively.
+For the year ended December 31, 2017, interest expense related to the Convertible Notes was \$9.2 million.
 As discussed below, interest expense for the year ended December 31, 2017 includes a loss on extinguishment of \$0.3 million associated with the October and November 2017 extinguishment as well as \$3.5 million of transaction costs.
-As discussed above, interest expense for the year ended December 31, 2016 includes the loss on extinguishment of \$14.6 million associated with the April 2016 conversion of the Convertible Notes as well as \$0.2 million of related transaction costs.

 In October and November 2017, the Company paid approximately \$59.1 million, including \$0.7 million for accrued and unpaid interest and \$3.8 million of transaction costs, to purchase all of its remaining \$60.8 million aggregate principal amount of outstanding Convertible Notes.
 The Company paid, in cash, an amount equal to \$900 per \$1,000 principal amount of Convertible Notes purchased, plus accrued and unpaid interest to, but not including, the date of purchase.
-A loss on extinguishment of \$0.3 million was recognized in interest expense in the consolidated statement of operations and comprehensive income (loss) for year ended December 31, 2017.
+A loss on extinguishment of \$0.3 million was recognized in interest expense in the consolidated statement of operations and comprehensive loss for year ended December 31, 2017.
 The \$0.3 million loss on extinguishment represents the difference between the total settlement consideration transferred to the holders that was attributed to the liability component of the Convertible Notes, based on the fair value of that component at the time of settlement, and the net carrying value of the liability.
 The remaining settlement consideration transferred was allocated to the reacquisition of the embedded conversion option and recognized as a \$4.2 million reduction of additional paid-in capital.
 Transaction costs incurred with third parties related to the conversion were allocated to the liability and equity components and resulted in an additional \$3.5 million of interest expense and a \$0.3 million reduction on additional paid-in capital.